Major Taylor: 1900: American sprint champion

 In 1900, when the LAW no longer governed professional bicycle races in the U.S., Taylor's future as a professional racer was in jeopardy.
 Fortunately, the ARCU and the NCA, who had banned Taylor from competing in their leagues, readmitted him after payment of a $500 fine.
 Taylor won the American sprint championship on points in 1900.
 He also beat Tom Cooper, the 1899 NCA champion, in a head-to-head match in a one-mile race at Madison Square Garden in front of 50,000 to 60,000 spectators.
 In addition, Taylor set world records in the half-mile and two-thirds-mile sprints and raced indoors using a "home trainer" in head-to-head competitions with other riders as a vaudeville act.
-Taylor eventually settled in Worcester, where he purchased a home on Hobson Street in 1900.
+Taylor eventually settled in Worcester, where, in 1900, he purchased a home on Hobson Street.

-1901–1904: Europe and Australasia
+1901–1904: Europe and Australia

 Following his record-setting successes in the U.S. and Canada, Taylor agreed to a European tour.
 In 1901, Taylor made his first trip to Europe, but returned to compete in the U.S. after the conclusion of the European spring racing season.
 During his European tour Taylor still refused to race on Sundays, when most of the finals were held, because of his religious convictions.
 It was reported that Taylor took a Bible with him when he travelled and began each race with a silent prayer because of his religious beliefs.

 Taylor was popular among the European race fans and news reporters: "Everywhere he went he was mobbed, talked about, or written up."
 In 1901, Taylor won 18 of the 24 European races he entered, notching up 42 victories when the individual heats are counted.
 A highlight of Taylor's European tour in 1901 was the two match races with French champion Edmond Jacquelin at the Parc des Princes in Paris, the winner in each decided over the best of three heats.
 Jacquelin won the first match, on May 16, two heats to nil, a wheel length sealing the win in the first heat, two lengths the gap in the second.
 Taylor triumphed in the second match, on May 27, two heats to nil, four lengths his margin of victory in the first heat, three the gap in the second.

-Taylor also participated in a European tour in 1902, when he entered 57 races and won 40 of them to defeat the champions of Germany, England, and France.
+Major Taylor also participated in a European tour in 1902, when he entered 57 races and won 40 of them to defeat the champions of Germany, England, and France.
 In addition to racing in Europe, Taylor also competed in Australia and New Zealand in 1903 and 1904.
 In February 1903, for example, Taylor, lured by a £1,200 appearance fee and a world record 1st prize of £750, competed in the inaugural Sydney Thousand handicap.
 His fee the next year hit £2,000.
 During his world tour in 1903, Taylor earned prize money estimated at $35,000 ($ in 2015 chained dollars).